modyo-connect/.github/README.md

 ### modyo-labeler

-Used by common workflow **labeler**, in order to add proper labels into pull request.
+Used by **labeler**'s workflow, to add proper labels into pull request according to specific text found in commits, feature branches and pull requests.

 ### modyo-release-drafter

-Used by common workflow **release drafter**, in order to create or update a draft release after a merge into master/main branch.
+Used by **release drafter**'s workflow, to create or update a draft release after a merge into master/main branch.